-Most runs in T20 World Cup: Know top-scorers in every edition
+Most runs in T20 World Cup: Kohli, Jayawardene in the 1000-run club

 Having featured in five editions of the T20 World Cup between 2007 and 2014, Jayawardene amassed 1,016 runs in 31 matches at an average of 39.07 and a strike rate of 134.74.